nikitazviahin/CRUD_app_task/README.md

   server is made with Node.js with express

-  client is made with React.js
+  client is made with React.js, bootstrap for styles

   DB is postgresql.